 Swirling a hot shave brush across the skin opens up your pores, cleaning the face and removing dead skin.
 Shaving with a brush also lifts and softens the bristles of the face ready for the best shave once you have a lather.
 Wet shavers obsess over finding the secret to a quality rich lather based on shaving cream or soap, animal hair used, technique, even the hardness of the water that can affect the lather.

 Simpsons have been made the world’s best shaving brushes since 1919 and have used the very same handmade methods ever since.
 You can get many great figures of the 20th Century started their days with one of these.

 The chubby series is their most iconic and comes in three sizes, this being the largest.
 The silvertip badger bristle hairs are incredibly dense which means it has superior water retention as you lather.

 The base of the brush hairs within the brush are very stiff but taper out to be much softer where they touch your face, meaning you have a workable tool that responds exactly how you want it to.

 With such brush size and density it can take a while to break in this badger hair brush and soften it up but don’t forget this is a badger brush to last you a very long time.
 Meanwhile the handle is made from a faux ivory so you can have a heritage feel with a sustainable and ethical reality.
 The only thing to watch is the price tag, but that’s what you get with the best world-class shaving products.

-While lathering up with a badger shaving brush this size is certainly the best shaving experience, you may need to upgrade your shaving mug if it’s a little small.
+While lathering up with a badger bristle shaving brush this size is certainly the best experience for wet shavers, you may need to upgrade your shaving mug if it’s a little small.

-On the other hand the chubby 1 is made with the same Simpsons shaving brush expertise but to a smaller scale.
+On the other hand the chubby 1 is made with the same Simpsons expertise but to a smaller scale.